-The purpose of the Society of Aspiring Plant Pathologists shall be to foster interaction and collegiality among students, post-doctoral associates, and faculty in the department of Plant Pathology at the University of Georgia.
+The purpose of the Society of Aspiring Plant Pathologists (SAPPs) shall be to foster interaction and collegiality among students, post-doctoral associates, and faculty in the department of Plant Pathology at the University of Georgia.
 This organization also aims to improve the quality of graduate and postdoctoral programs in the department and betterment of student teaching as well as professional development.
+Needs for specific professional development programs, workshops, or seminars should be brought to the department's attention via the SAPPs faculty adviser.